Iowa State Cyclones football: Missouri

 Missouri and Iowa State first met in 1896 and the regional rivalry was born.
 Before the 1959 match-up between the two schools, which took place in Ames, Iowa, field testing showed that the telephones the two schools used to communicate with their coaches in the coaches box were wired so that either school could hear what was happening on the other sideline.
 The problem was fixed before the game, but neither of the two coaches knew that.
 Northwestern Bell Telephone Company of Ames then decided to have a trophy made to commemorate the incident, and thus the Telephone Trophy was born.
 When Missouri left the Big 12 for the SEC the rivalry was essentially ended.
 Missouri leads the rivalry 61–34–9 all-time.

 Nebraska

 The teams first met in 1896, and played each uninterrupted from 1926 to 2010.
 A natural rivalry developed between the two bordering state schools in the Midwest, but the series has been very one-sided towards Nebraska, especially during the Tom Osborne era.
 The series was put a halt after Nebraska joined the Big Ten in 2011.
 Nebraska leads the series 85–18–2 through the 2024 season.

+Significant series

+Kansas

+The series between the midwestern universities dates back to the first meeting on October 15, 1898.
+The Jayhawks won that game by a score of 11–6.
+The teams have spent a large majority of their athletic histories as members of the same conference; first the Missouri Valley Intercollegiate Athletic Association from 1908 to 1927, the Big Eight Conference from 1928 to 1995 and the Big 12 Conference from 1996 to the present day.
+Both schools were members of the Big 12's North Division from 1996 to 2010 when the conference eliminated the divisional format.
+In November 2023, the Big 12 announced its scheduling matrix for the next four seasons, and in so doing did not protect Iowa State–Kansas as an annual matchup.
+After meeting in the 2024 and 2025 seasons as rotating opponents, the teams will not meet in 2026 barring a meeting in the 2026 Big 12 Championship Game.
+If true, 2026 will be the first year since 1931 that the Cyclones and Jayhawks won't meet on the football field.